imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 6. In the *Variables* window, look at the value of the Object variable
 7.  'resume' execution until the program completes

-{% include expanding-box content='Now that you"ve walked through the program, do you know ""why"" we got a `NullPointerException`? \| &gt; Although `makeAThing` does create an new Object, that Object isn"t actually returned by the method.' %}
+{% include expanding-box content='Now that you"ve walked through the program, do you know *why* we got a `NullPointerException`? \| &gt; Although `makeAThing` does create an new Object, that Object isn"t actually returned by the method.' %}

 **Takeaway**